Wood Design Guide

 Structural Load Determination 2018 and 2021 IBC and ASCE/SEI 7-16

-This publication has been developed to assist designers in the proper understanding and determination of structural loads in accordance with the 2012 edition of the International Building Code® (IBC®) and ASCE/SEI 7-10, including dead load, occupancy live load, roof live load and environmental loads such as rain, snow, ice, flood, wind and seismic loads.
+This publication has been developed to assist designers in the proper understanding and determination of structural loads in accordance with the 2018 and 2021 edition of the International Building Code® (IBC®) and ASCE/SEI 7-16, including dead load, occupancy live load, roof live load and environmental loads such as rain, snow, ice, flood, wind and seismic loads.

 NCSEA Structural Engineering Summit